MicroEJ/docs/VEEPortingGuide/eventQueue.rst

 Event notifications are handled using event listeners (Observer design pattern).
 The application code has to register event listeners to be notified when new events are coming.

-Then the Event Queue thread automatically retrieves new events pushed in the FIFO and notifies the event listeners.
+Then the Event Pump automatically retrieves new events pushed in the FIFO and notifies the event listeners.

 Architecture
 ------------